-Licensed, certified real estate appraisers determine property values by analysing ‘recent comparable sales’.
-This metric has long been considered the ‘gold standard’ by real estate professionals when it comes to accurate price/valuation discovery.
+Licensed, certified real estate appraisers determine property values by analyzing ‘recent comparable sales’.
+This methodology has long been considered the ‘gold standard’ by real estate professionals when it comes to accurate price/valuation discovery.

-Scotland County appears to be using a different method, that of determining how much money highly paid county officials, hangers-on, grifters, relatives, friends, cronies and other parasites need to continue cushy lifestyles, schemes and scams, and then raising taxes enough to cover this ever growing, seemingly insatiable need.
+Scotland County appears to be using a different method, that of determining how much money highly paid county officials, hangers-on, grifters, relatives, friends, cronies and other parasites need to continue cushy lifestyles, schemes and scams, and then raising taxes enough on the poor to cover this ever growing, seemingly insatiable need.

 County Commissioners have options when it comes to matching expenses with revenues:

 Downsize government to match the present reality (just like homeowners and businesses must do to avoid insolvency).